javos65/NTP7Client/README.md

 WiFiUDP ntpUDP;

 // By default 'pool.ntp.org' is used with 60 seconds update interval and
-// no offset
+// no offset : NTP7Client rtcClient(ntpUDP);
-NTP7Client rtcClient(ntpUDP);

 // You can specify the time server pool and the offset, (in seconds)
 // additionally you can specify the update interval (in milliseconds).
-// NTPClient timeClient(ntpUDP, "europe.pool.ntp.org", 3600, 60000);
+NTP7Client timeClient(ntpUDP, "europe.pool.ntp.org", 3600, 14400000); // +1 hour europe mainland, update every 4 hours

 void setup(){
   Serial.begin(115200);